pdfcpu/pdfcpu/README.md

   Note: User access permissions will only take effect based on a set owner password.

-## To Do

-* validation of the less used PDF page entry element *PresSteps*
-* validation of the less used PDF root entry elements *Permissions* and *Legal*

-I am looking for PDFs using one of these features in order to implement validation.
-If you have one and you can share let me know.

 ## Contributing

 * Please open an issue if you find a bug or want to propose a change.
-* Pull requests, bug fixes and issue reports and PDF files that will increase pdfcpu's coverage are always welcome.
+* Pull requests, bug fixes and issues are always welcome.

 ## Disclaimer